trigrab/schachtel/README.md

 ## before lasercutting/milling everything

-This project is unfinished and you have to change the code in `schachtel_output.dxf` a bit.
+This project is unfinished and only gives you three dxf-files which you have to merge yourself.
+You can use qcad for example: https://github.com/qcad/qcad.

 We used dxf2gcode to generate gcode afterwards.